RinniSwift/Computer-Science-with-iOS/communicationPatterns.md

 ## Notification Center

-> The observing pattern to inform registered observers when a notification comes in, using a central dispatch called Notification Center.
+> The observing pattern to inform registered observers when a notification comes in, using a central dispatch called Notification Center.\
+> Global accessibility -- a 1 to many communication pattern.

 The Notification Center API is used to broadcast notifications whenever an action accurs. \
 NotificationCenter uses named notifications to identify what event is either observed or triggered.\